2017 10

 Garden/backyard of Leoville Las Cases - April 2017

-Leoville Las Cases has a 98-ha big vineyard, planted with 66% Cabernet Sauvignon, 24% Merlot, 9% Cabernet Franc and 1% Petit Verdot.
-The soil here is mainly gravel and gravel mixed with sand on the bed of clay/sandy clay.
+Leoville Las Cases has a 98-hectare vineyard, planted with 66% Cabernet Sauvignon, 24% Merlot, 9% Cabernet Franc, and 1% Petit Verdot.
+The soil here is primarily composed of gravel, with some areas mixed with sand on a clay or sandy clay bed.
 Due to the nearby Gironde river, frost is a very rare guest here.
 This extremely advantageous location creates an excellent microclimate.

-Leoville Las Cases is a powerful and tight wine with truly remarkable structure, complexity and length.
+Leoville-Las-Cases is a powerful and tightly structured wine with remarkable complexity and length.
 It often gives 1.
-Growths in Bordeaux run for their money.
-For me, it's more characteristics of the neighbouring commune of Pauillac than of St.Julien.
-In 2015 and 2016 vintages LLC has really shown what is capable of!!
+Growths in Bordeaux run for its money.

 ------